mzrimsek/server-config/README.md

 ## Portainer

 A fantastic interface for managing docker containers.
 For setting up, I feel it makes the most sense to utilize docker-compose outside of Portainer itself, unlike the other setups...otherwise you're using Portainer to set up Portainer which just feels weird.
+It may make sense to exclude the labels from the Portainer container for initial setup, as the setup included assumes Traefik has been configured.
+If there are multiple devices running Docker on your network, it may make sense to manage them all from the same Portainer instance.
+[Exposing the Docker daemons](https://stackoverflow.com/questions/40591356/enable-docker-remote-api-raspberry-pi-raspbian/40609248#40609248) on the devices not running Portainer will allow them to be added as endpoints alongside the local Docker instance.

 * Data: Must have a directory to persist data, mounted as a volume to ```/data```